Meet our Champions

 Eloise Nelson (Newcastle University, UK)

-I'm an undergraduate MSci Biomedical Sciences student at Newcastle University!
+I'm an undergraduate MSc Biomedical Sciences student at Newcastle University, UK.
 My interests lie within AMR and fungi, which I'm very excited to share with my peers.
-I’m incredibly passionate about STEM outreach and education, Joining the Microbiology Society Champions Scheme will allow me to achieve this.
+I’m incredibly passionate about STEM outreach and education.
+Joining the Microbiology Society Champions Scheme will allow me to achieve this.
 I hope to spread awareness and engagement in microbiology with undergraduates, bridging the gap between students and the field!

 -